svtk/AtomicKotlinCourse/Object-Oriented Programming/Inheritance & Extensions/Exercise 1/task.md

 ## Inheritance & Extensions (#1)

-Following `AdjustTemp.kt`, add two extension functions `openWindow()` and `fan()` as ways of cooling.
-Add a class `DeltaTemperature2` where the extension functions are instead member functions, and an overloaded `adjust()` function which takes a `DeltaTemperature2`.
-Which approach seems better, or are they about the same?
+Starting with `TemperatureDelta.kt`, add two extension functions `openWindow()` and `fan()` as cooling strategies.
+Add a class `TemperatureDelta2`, but use member functions instead of extension functions.
+Add an overloaded `adjust()` function that takes a `TemperatureDelta2`.
+Which approach is better, or do they seem about the same?

+{{ Solution already exists but names need to be changed }}